F1nde/F1nde/README.md

 https://play.google.com/store/apps/details?id=com.noroofgames.mumo

 Slime Bubbler: Idle Adventures is a casual 3D auto shooter adventure mobile game.
-Game is created using the Unity Engine.
-Worked on the project for its whole development cycle, so I was involved in creating pretty much everything in the game and a lot of tech that would be used in the future projects.
-My focus on the project was on the programming side and my responsibility was to realize the games vision as best I can.
+The game was created using the Unity Engine.
+I Worked on the project for its whole development cycle, so I was involved in creating pretty much everything in the game and a lot of tech that would be used in the future projects.
+My focus on the project was on the programming side and my responsibility was to realize the game's vision as best I can.
 The game was No Roof Game's first game release.

 ![slime](https://user-images.githubusercontent.com/4212615/235475625-dce0eda3-1ea7-49df-a162-5edaa23f2322.png)
 ![slime2](https://user-images.githubusercontent.com/4212615/235482481-8a1d38c3-9ca0-4470-ad2f-2158509168bf.png)